nasarar/Post_Covid19_Vacation_Projection/README.md

 ## Questions we hope to answer with the data

-## Defining the problem wew plan to solve.
+## Defining the problem we plan to solve.
 •	When will countries reach herd immunity for safe travelling?

 ## Project: Interactive website for Post COVID-19 Vacation Planner